-Jonny Greenwood writes new title track for 'Licorice Pizza' soundtrack
+Listen to the 'Licorice Pizza' soundtrack featuring new Jonny Greenwood song

 Jonny Greenwood has contributed a new track called ‘Licorice Pizza’ to the forthcoming Paul Thomas Anderson film of the same name.
+Listen below.

 The Radiohead guitarist – who’s scored several of Anderson’s movies, including There Will Be Blood, The Master and Inherent Vice – appears on the original soundtrack to the Alana Haim-starring coming-of-age drama, which is set in the 1970s.

-Reflecting that era, the newly announced Licorice Pizza soundtrack features ‘Life On Mars?’ by David Bowie, ‘Let Me Roll It’ by Paul McCartney and Wings, ‘Peace Frog’ by The Doors, and ‘If You Could Read My Mind’ by Gordon Lightfoot.
+Reflecting that era, the newly released Licorice Pizza soundtrack features ‘Life On Mars?’ by David Bowie, ‘Let Me Roll It’ by Paul McCartney and Wings, ‘Peace Frog’ by The Doors, and ‘If You Could Read My Mind’ by Gordon Lightfoot.

 Elsewhere are the likes of Nina Simone, Bing Crosby, Chuck Berry and Clarence Carter.
 You can see the full tracklist and cover artwork below.